 An AUD 45 million hotel development, Crowne Plaza, is set to open in Hobart’s city centre in March next year.
 The 235 room hotel will feature a range of meetings facilities including a ballroom and 24 hour business centre as well as a restaurant, bar and fitness centre.
 The new build hotel is located above the multi-purpose ICON Complex, providing easy access to shops and restaurants and is a short 10 minute walk to Hobart’s iconic waterfront.

 7. Tasman Hotel, Hobart

-The Tasman Hotel will be one of the newest luxury hotels to be introduced into Hobart’s city centre in September next year.
+The Tasman Hotel (Marriott Luxury Collection) will be one of the newest luxury hotels to be introduced into Hobart’s city centre in September next year.
 The hotel, located in Parliament Square just a six-minute walk from Hobart’s city centre, will feature 128 rooms and suites with carefully restored features and Georgian and Art-Deco design elements throughout.
 The development will also offer a range of dining experiences inclusive of an upscale restaurant, lobby lounge and whisky bar.

 8. W Melbourne

 Marriott International is set to open its first W Hotel in Melbourne as part of the AUD 1 billion mixed-use luxury development, Collins Arch, located a 10 minutes’ walk from Melbourne's city centre.
 W Melbourne will offer 294 rooms, including 40 suites and the brand’s signature ‘Extreme Wow Suite’, gym, restaurant and bar.
 Scheduled to open in June next year, W Melbourne will include 851 sqm/9,160 sq. ft of event space including a ballroom with the capacity to hold up to 130 guests seated or 300 guests for a cocktail style event.